This website may contain affiliate links and advertising so that we can provide recipes to you. Read my privacy policy.

 - 1 teaspoon sesame oil

-- 1/2 tsp crushed red pepper more or less to liking
+- 1/2 teaspoon crushed red pepper, more or less to liking

 Instructions

-- In a mixing bowl add the chicken and cornstarch.
-Toss until the chicken is completely coated in the cornstarch.
-In a medium sized skillet over medium high heat add oil and cook the chicken until the chicken is lightly brown but not cooked throughout.
-Put in the bottom of a slow cooker.
+- In a medium-sized skillet over medium-high heat add oil.
+Cook the chicken until the chicken is lightly brown but not cooked through.
+Place the chicken in the bottom of a slow cooker.

 - In a small mixing bowl whisk together hoisin sauce, soy sauce, brown sugar, garlic, rice wine vinegar, sesame oil, ginger and crushed red pepper.
 Pour on top of chicken in the slow cooker.